microsoft/TypeScript/doc/spec.md

 var n = typeof x === "string" ? x.length : x;  // Type of n is number
 ```

+For purposes of property access and function calls, the apparent members (section [3.10.1](#3.10.1)) of a union type *U* are those that are present in every one of its constituent types, with types that are unions of the respective apparent members in the constituent types.
 The following example illustrates the merging of member types that occurs when union types are created from object types.

 ```TypeScript
 interface A {